-Course/Lab Fee: 480€ for all field trips and workshops (Course reader fee announced during orientation)
+Course/Lab Fee: 480€ for all field trips and workshops (Course reader fee announced by the Print Shop)

 In the last twenty years historians have turned with ever more interest to food as a key for understanding the past.
 Italy is particularly interesting in this respect.
 Modern Italian identity is based, in large part, on food.
 And many Italian ‘staples’ from pasta to olive oil, from ice-cream to wine, from pizza to risotto, have interesting stories that give insights into Italian culture and Italian history.
 Our historical review will look at Italian food in prehistory, antiquity, the Middle Ages, the Renaissance and more recent times.